 Jeddah the main Arabian seaport on the Red Sea was the only openly ‘international’ city which at the time was paying host to seamen and passengers alike who now found themselves stranded as a result of Egypt closing the Suez Canal weeks before our arrival.

-The Turning basin at Aswan had also been closed so those ships now trapped back to back like an endless American Traffic Jam in the Red Sea were unable to turn around and sail back out of the Red Sea.
+The turning basin at Aswan had also been closed so those ships now trapped back to back like an endless American traffic jam in the Red Sea were unable to turn around and sail back out of the Red Sea.

-In many strange and unforeseen ways that we could not foresee during our arrival these blockades and shut downs would work to our advantage during the days ahead when we were struggling to find ways to change our flight plans to return to the USA.
+In many strange and unforeseen ways that we could not foresee during our arrival, these blockades and shut downs would work to our advantage during the days ahead when we were struggling to find ways to change our flight plans to return to the USA.

 As the days past it became quite evident that something drastic was about to occur, there were rumors and news reports coming in on Radio & TV and by word of mouth in the marketplace and the coffee shops that troop movements were observed in countries like Syria and Iraq and that diplomatic relations between Egypt and Israel wore worsening., and that all flights to Cairo would be diverted to the South of Egypt to Wadi Halfa a distant Egyptian outpost city where most passengers would be most likely held in internment camps until the political climate in Cairo had eased.

-Sensing the impending conflict there would be no telling how long we would have to stay in that internment camp

-So on that note Warith and I decided against travelling to Egypt to visit his brother Akbar.
+Sensing the impending conflict there would be no telling how long we would have to stay in that internment camp.
+So on that note Warith and I decided against traveling to Egypt to visit his brother Akbar.

-Hey!
 We were taken by surprise and when we turned we saw a White American man dressed in mechanics clothes making his way to the high wire fence he was wearing a baseball cap and had a large pair of headphones around his neck, he was wiping his hands with a large handkerchief smiled and apologized for not being able to shake our hands through the fence.

-He said that he was working on a plane nearby and just happened to look up and see us sitting on the sidewalk eating our sandwiches – he told himself that those guys must be Americans just by the way we looked.
+He said that he was working on a plane nearby and just happened to look up and see us sitting on the sidewalk eating our sandwiches, he told himself that those guys must be Americans just by the way we looked.
 Can you imagine at that distance his instincts proved him right.

-Mr. Khalil then wrote the address of the Embassy down on a piece of paper and informed us that the Embassy was located on the outskirts of the city and barring no undue road checks by the Saudi police a cab would get us there with little or no problems and when we got the passport to come immediately back to his office and he would see what he could do…Whew!
-I’m tired just trying to recall this incident.
+Mr. Khalil then wrote the address of the Embassy down on a piece of paper and informed us that the Embassy was located on the outskirts of the city and barring no undue road checks by the Saudi police a cab would get us there with little or no problems and when we got the passport to come immediately back to his office and he would see what he could do.
+Whew!
+I’m tired just trying to recall this incident!

-As we approached the Egyptian Embassy which appeared on the horizon at the end of four or five mile tract of pebble & rock -strewn gravel … the driver suddenly raised his hands and pointed ahead to what appeared to be a large cloud of dark smoke rising above the horizon.
+As we approached the Egyptian Embassy which appeared on the horizon at the end of four or five mile tract of pebble & rock strewn gravel, the driver suddenly raised his hands and pointed ahead to what appeared to be a large cloud of dark smoke rising above the horizon.
 He raised his hands from the steering wheel several times and closed them together with loud claps and said out loud; Boom!
 Boom!
 Boom!
 Although we didn’t hear any explosions we certainly felt the ground shake a few times almost like muffled distant thunder.

 As we approached closer to the Embassy a long line of men dressed in uniforms were coming out of the building and encircling it waving us on.
 We ignored the signal to move on drove as close as we could and a guard approached the car and asked our business.